Chris56974/Pethreon/README.md

 declare const expect: jest.Expect;         // this
 ```

-### Can't iterate over all the pledges
+### Can't iterate over any of the pledges

-In Sergei's original contract, it wasn't possible for a contributor to grab all the pledges they have made.
-It also wasn't possible for a creator to see all the pledges that have been made to them. grab all of the pledges a contributor has made OR  a creator/contributor to grab all of a user's pledges. iterate over all of a user's pledges.
-But my application needs to do that so that I can show the user their current pledges (so they can view/cancel them).
-I have to figure out how to do this, because maps are not iterable in solidity.
-I think I have to do something like this
+In Sergei's original contract, it wasn't possible for a contributor/creator to see _all_ their pledges.
+I think that would make for a much better UX.
+There's lot of ways that I can do this, and it can get expensive depending on how I implement this.
+Maps aren't iterable in solidity.

 ```cpp
 contract Pethreon {